wandexdev/aws-bootcamp-cruddur-2023/journal/week0.md

 ![billing and Architecture](assets/wk0/week0.png)

 ## Synopsis:
-Week 0 introduced and made me understand the business case and needs of the cruddur application.
-The cost, security measures etc, estimates of the environment its to be built in and the logical/conceptual setup of app.
+Week 0 introduced and gave me in-depth knowledge of the business use case and needs of the cruddur application.
+The cost, security measures etc, estimates of the yet-to-be-built environment and the logical/conceptual setup of the app.
 My **Tasks** were some specific instructions listed in [Required Homework](#required) and an unrestricted [Homework Challenges](#challenges) to explore further.
-I first identified the resources  needed to complete these tasks, mapped a study plan with clear objectives and timelines, and fostered relationships with people who seemed more evidently techinical on the official discord server.
-As a result of all these, I was able to finish up and dive deeper into all what is needed to successfully and excellently complete this project.
-Watch  this space....
+I first identified the resources needed to complete these tasks, mapped a study plan with clear objectives and timelines, and fostered relationships with people who seemed more evidently technical on the official discord server.
+As a result of all these, I was able to finish up and dive deeper into all that is needed to efficiently complete this project.

 ## [Required Homework](#required):
 1. **IAM Admin User**: Created an IAM admin user with admin access policy and generated AWS credentials from it.